 No man ever steps in the same river twice, for it’s not the same river and he’s not the same man.

 It is ok to be as we are.
 I’m just learning this.
 There is space.
 Just try not to be so attached to ‘my’ ‘I’ ‘mine’.
-As this keep us with and protects our ego, our ‘self’ clinging and will continue to repeat all of our unhelpful conditioned habits of mind getting in the way of real growth.
+As this is most likely to keep us with and protecting our ego, our ‘self’ clinging and will continue to repeat all of our unhelpful conditioned habits of mind getting in the way of real growth.
 There can be other stories and other adventures free from these habits.
 It is possible.
 Anything is possible.

 It is time to embrace all that is there, befriending it, allowing it and opening this heart up.
 Speaking up.
-This heart has its song to sing like a bird atop a tree and it needs to feel its freedom, allowing each note to gently carry on the wind.
+There is a song to sing, like a bird atop a tree with freedom, allowing each note to gently carry its way in the wind.

 A Quote From Thich Nhat Hanh “Interbeing”